 They are a group of students who serve as a resource to inspire interest in study abroad by enthusiastically sharing their personal insight and providing first-hand knowledge and information about the opportunities offered by Southern Miss.
 Each semester, the Office of International Programs (OIP) selects 8-12 peer advisors to serve for a semester or an academic year.

-In addition to general responsibilities as outlined below, students have the opportunity to apply for positions that may highlight certain strengths and skills they have.
+In addition to general responsibilities as outlined below, students have the opportunity to apply to be chair of one of our four committees that may highlight certain strengths and skills they have.

 - Assists in maintaining an active feed via various social media accounts

 - Creates flyers and other materials to promote upcoming events & meetings

 - Documents Peer Advisor events through photography (or video)

 - Helps organize the events for International